ModAmonnat/Retail-Sales-Analysis/README.md

 - Opportunity Analysis: An analysis of product growth opportunities by correlating customer ratings with sales performance data by product.

-Inventory Accuracy Analysis: Evaluation of inventory physical count data against the inventory count in the ERP system.

-Revenue Contribution by Products: An analysis of which SpenMart products drive the most revenue.

-Customer Valuation: An analysis of customers who contribute the top sales.

-Regional Analysis: An evaluation of sales and orders by region.

 An interactive PowerBI dashboard can be downloaded here.